Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories

 while near $t = \infty$

 Let

-Then our discussion above implies that the differential $dS$ has the first order poles on $C_{u}$: at one of the $N$ preimages of the points ${\ct}_{i}$, $i = 0, 1, \ldots ,r$, and at all preimages of the points $t = 0$ and $t = \infty$.
-The residues of $dS$ are linear combinations of the masses of the hypermultiplets, in agreement with the observations in \cite{Seiberg:1994aj},\cite{Donagi:1995cf}.
+Then our discussion above implies that the differential $dS$ has the first-order poles on $C_{u}$: at one of the $N$ preimages of the points ${\ct}_{i}$, $i = 0, 1, \dots ,r$, and at all preimages of the points $t = 0$ and $t = \infty$.
+The residues of ${\rm d}S$ are linear combinations of the masses of the hypermultiplets, in agreement with the observations in~\cite{Donagi:1995cf,Seiberg:1994aj}.

 Remarkably, we can identify $C_{u}$ with the spectral curve of the meromorphic Higgs field ${\Phi}$: